Infernoss2/Project-Card-Game/README.md

 - The objective is to get rid of all your cards before the other players.

 > Note: The game includes strategic decision-making regarding which cards to play and when.
+> ## 🚧 Status
+This project is currently under development and continuously improving.